Thanksgiving Closure

 sillouhette of a fairy with wins on a red background

 An ancient and beautiful member of the faefolk, Gossamer has been wanting to win the Centennium cup for centuries.
-They always goes all out on their (handmade) costumes. exuding all the charisma and grace that their people are known for.
+She always goes all out on her (handmade) costumes. exuding all the charisma and grace for which faefolk are known.
 Anyone with eyes would know Gossamer is the best performer ever to enter the contest.
-They have millions of adoring fans who follow their every move.
-They use social media to show off their costumes and new dance moves and have trained the best human ballerinas and ballerinos in history.
+She has millions of adoring fans who follow her every move.
+She uses social media to show off her costumes and new dance moves and has trained the best human ballerinas and ballerinos in history.

-How far will they go to ensure this is their year to be champion?
+How far will she go to ensure this is her year to be champion?

 sillouhette of a vampire howling at a full moon on a red background